Garllon/hubspot_client/README.md

 # HubspotClient

-An simple Hubspot Client.
-We only like to support the CRm features for the moment.
-Maybe we do more.
+A Hubspot Client.
+Currently we only support the following CRM Parts:
+* Contact
+* Company
+* Properties

+Also:
+* Communication Preferences

 ## Installation